lucendio/lecture-devops-infos/content/grading/_index.md

 Grading
 =======

-This document explains which parts of the assignments that are being taken during this course will be part of your overall score.
+This document explains which parts of the assignments taken during this course will be part of your overall score.

 {{< hint danger >}}
 In order to pass the course, one is required to obtain at least _**50%**_ of the overall achievable score.